-Evans Mirageas is in his eighth season as The Harry T. Wilks Artistic Director of Cincinnati Opera.
-Widely considered one of the most talented and respected artistic leaders in the classical music industry today, Mirageas brings to Cincinnati Opera a broad range of experience in both opera and symphonic music, as well as a long history of successful partnerships with many of the world’s leading singers and conductors.
+Evans Mirageas is in his fourteenth season as The Harry T. Wilks Artistic Director of Cincinnati Opera.
+Widely considered one of the most talented and respected artistic leaders in the classical music industry today, Mirageas brings to Cincinnati Opera a broad range of experience in both opera and symphonic music, as well as a long history of successful partnerships with many of the world's leading singers and conductors.

 The thread of opera runs throughout Evans Mirageas's career.
 Like many other Americans, his early exposure to opera was through recordings and the Metropolitan Opera broadcasts.
 A Detroit Opera Theater production of Boris Godunov in 1974 with Jerome Hines was his first exposure to professional live opera, followed soon thereafter by regular attendance at Metropolitan Opera productions on tour in Detroit and, starting in 1980, in New York.
 Among his earliest opera experiences was his first visit to the Cincinnati Opera in 1978 to see Verdi's Macbeth with Sherrill Milnes in the title role.

 Very soon after joining the staff of radio station WFMT in Chicago, Mirageas produced the historic 1983 international broadcast live from the Bayreuth Festival of Sir Georg Solti's only appearances at the Wagner festival.
 The following autumn he began working with Norman Pellegrini and Lois Baum, the producers of the Lyric Opera of Chicago internationally syndicated broadcasts.
 For seven seasons, Mirageas attended rehearsals and performances, recorded interviews, and eventually produced the broadcasts himself.
 In this time he observed closely the "golden era" of Ardis Krainik at the Lyric.